vmware/vic-product/docs/user_doc/vic_users/example_container.md

 ## Prerequisities ##

+Verify that you have perfomed the following steps:

-- You already have a virtual container host (VCH) installed and registered with vCenter Server.
+- Deployed a virtual container host (VCH).
-- You have a vCenter Server Single Sign-On user account with vSphere administrator privileges, or a user account that has been granted the Management Portal Administrator role in vSphere Integrated Containers.
+- Have a vCenter Server Single Sign-On user account with vSphere administrator privileges, or a user account that has been granted the Management Portal Administrator role in vSphere Integrated Containers.
-- You have created a project and assigned users to the project.
+- Created a project and assigned users to the project.
-- You have added the container host to the project.
+- Added the container host to the project.

 ## Create a Volume ##